 Database and RDBMS

 Oro application uses the database to store application data and uses the Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
 That enables out-of-the-box support of various databases enabled by Doctrine.
 On top of that, in the Oro application, Doctrine capabilities are extended with additional database functions in the Oro Doctrine Extensions library.
-Currently, the extended functions are supported for MySQL and PostgreSQL databases only.
+Currently, the extended functions are supported for PostgreSQL database only.